STFleming/RELISH/README.md

 ----------------------------------------------

-#Runahead Execution of Load Instructions on Sliced Hardware (RELISH)
+#Runahead Execution of Load Instructions via Sliced Hardware (RELISH)

 A High-level synthesis optimisation pass, which automatically constructs helper circuits used to prefetch load instructions.